-With all the focus on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol.
+The Controlled Substances Act was signed by President Nixon in 1970, and changes are constantly being applied as new dependent drugs are evolving over time.
+The five types of controlled substances include Narcotics, Depressants, Stimulants, Hallucinogens, and Anabolic Steroids.
+With all eyes recently on the opioid epidemic, it’s surprising that there isn’t more talk about the dangers of Tramadol Addiction.
 When a new prescription painkiller medication comes out, it’s potential for abuse is always questioned.
 Tramadol is an opioid medication used to treat pain; it’s also sold under the brand name Ultram.
-Many people still don’t think that Tramadol has to potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
+Many people still don’t think that Tramadol has the potential for abuse or can be addictive because it wasn’t classified as a Schedule IV drug nationwide until 2014.
 While Tramadol does have a much lower chance of being abused, Tramadol is addictive.

 Tramadol Addiction Symptoms

-Similar to other opioids that are abused, Tramadol addiction usually presents the same symptoms of abuse to other prescription painkillers like Oxycontin, Percocet and Dilaudid.
-Many people believed that Tramadol wasn’t as addictive as other prescription painkillers, and developed an addiction without realizing it.
-Tramadol addiction symptoms can include:
+Similar to other opioids that are abused, Tramadol addiction usually presents the same symptoms of abuse as other prescription painkillers like Oxycontin, Percocet and Dilaudid.
+Many people believed that Tramadol wasn’t as addictive as other prescription pain medications, and developed an addiction without realizing it.
+The addiction symptoms can include:

 - Constricted (tiny) pupils

 - Dry mouth

 Tramadol is a controlled substance, and it can be abused if taken frequently enough.
 It is possible to overdose, especially if it is used in conjunction with other drugs (called polydrug abuse) trying to achieve a certain effect.
 If Tramadol is taken with other opioids, prescription or not, it increases the chances of an opioid overdose.